lilytagvoryan/cse15l-lab-reports/lab3.md

   ```
   26
   ```
  What this command did was print the number of lines where "health" showed up in the text file within biomed.
+This is useful because if you want to use it on several articles, for instance, you may easily pick and choose the one that has a higher count of the word you're looking for (medical, in this example) to see if there is any additional information on it.
   ```
   grep -c "report" technical/government/Alcohol_Problems/Session2-PDF.txt
   ```
   ```
   13
   ```
  This command printed the number of lines where "report" was present in the Session2 text file of Alcohol_Problems.
+This command was helpful for this search since it allows you to find any specific information on a "report" for that specific session.

 ***